robodair/8696_DataAnalyticsAssignment/Data Preprocessing.md

 ## Attribute Transformation

-## Target Columns
+## Target Columns and Weights

 Created column 'IGNORE Rainfall Tomorrow (mm)', which is the Rainfall column shifted up one cell, which might prove Useful for examining correlations.
 Derived 'TARGET Rain Tomorrow' column True/False from 'Rainfall Tomorrow (mm)' as this is required for classification validation.

-Create Column 'IGNORE Rain Tomorrow Intensity' for rainfall intensity NONE/LIGHT/MODERATE/HEAVY/VIOLENT

-Create Column 'IGNORE Light UP' for rainfall intensity True/False
+Create Column 'IGNORE Rain Tomorrow Intensity' for rainfall intensity NONE/LIGHT/MODERATE/HEAVY/VIOLENT Create Column 'IGNORE Moderate UP' for rainfall intensity True/False

-Create Column 'IGNORE Moderate UP' for rainfall intensity True/False

-Create Column 'IGNORE Heavy UP' for rainfall intensity True/False

-Create Column 'IGNORE Violent UP' for rainfall intensity True/False
+Create Column 'WEIGHT Rain Tomorrow' with weights inversely proportional to the count of each 'TARGET Rain Tomorrow' class in the dataset

-Create Column WEIGHT with weights inversely proportional to the count of each class in the dataset
+Create Column 'WEIGHT Moderate UP' with weights inversely proportional to the count of each 'TARGET Moderate UP' class in the dataset